osch/lua-lpugl/doc/README.md

   (on Windows per thread, on Mac per application).
 On these platforms event dispatching can occur outside your own event loop (for example on Windows: event dispatching occurs when a window is dragged or resized).
-  Also on these platforms calling *world:dispatchEvents()* will dispatch events belonging to other windows that do not  belong to your Pugl world.
+  Also on Mac platforms calling *world:update()* will dispatch events belonging to other windows that do not  belong to your Pugl world.
 This might be interesting if LPugl is used within a larger context (e.g. for a plugin GUI inside another application).